Sophia Kianni: Activism

-Kianni became interested in climate activism while in Middle School in Tehran when one night the stars were obscured by smog.
+Kianni became interested in climate activism while in middle school when one night the stars were obscured by smog.
 Kianni described it as "a signal that our world is heating up at a terrifying pace."
 She later joined Greta Thunberg's group, Fridays for Future, and took time off from school to support action on climate change.
 She also helped organize the 2019 Black Friday climate strike.
-In 2019 she became a national strategist for Fridays for Future and national partnerships coordinator for Zero Hour.
+In 2019, she became a national strategist for Fridays for Future and national partnerships coordinator for Zero Hour.

 In November 2019, Kianni skipped school to join a group of protesters organized by Extinction Rebellion who intended to stage a week-long hunger strike and sit-in at the Washington, D.C., office of Speaker of the House Nancy Pelosi, demanding that she speak with them for an hour on camera about climate change.
 Locally, there were roughly a dozen participants; at 17 years old, Kianni was the youngest, and one of two women.
 Kianni was not a member of XR, and only participated in the first day of the sit-in, but gave a prepared speech and interviews to the press, and continued the hunger strike remotely.
 Kianni wrote about her participation in the protest for Teen Vogue.
-In February 2020, Kianni was named a spokesperson for Extinction Rebellion.

 In 2020, Kianni's physical activism was curtailed by the school closing and social distancing requirements of the COVID-19 pandemic, and her scheduled speaking engagements at colleges including Stanford University, Princeton University and Duke University were delayed.
 Kianni was able to continue her activism remotely with her talk at Michigan Technological University.
 In addition, Kianni decided to accelerate development of a planned website, Climate Cardinals, that would translate climate change information into different languages.

 In July 2020, Kianni was named by United Nations Secretary-General António Guterres to his new Youth Advisory Group on Climate Change, a group of seven young climate leaders to advise him on action for the climate crisis.
 Kianni was the youngest in the group, which ranged from 18 to 28 years old.
 She was the only one representing the United States, and also the only one representing the Middle East and Iran.

 In September 2021, Kianni was one of 4 co-chairs of the Youth4Climate event in Milan, preliminary to the 2021 United Nations Climate Change Conference or COP26.
 Climate Cardinals translated the resulting Youth4Climate manifesto into the 6 official languages of the United Nations.
 At COP26 itself, in November 2021 in Glasgow, Kianni spoke at several panels, and met with António Guterres, Secretary-General of the United Nations.
 In October 2022, Kianni was covered by Vogue Arabia for representing the UN and speaking at COP27 in Sharm el-Sheikh, Egypt.
+At COP28, Kianni announced her We Wear Oil campaign, designed to draw attention to the contribution of fossil fuels used in fashion to the climate crisis.
+Images of her doused in apparent petroleum appeared in Women's Wear Daily and Vogue Arabia.